 The drug indicated durable responses in patients with PDGFRA exon 18 mutations across multiple lines of treatment.

-Patients with PDGFRA exon 18 mutations, the overall response rate (ORR) was 84%, including 7% complete responses (CR), and 77% partial responses (PR).
+In patients with PDGFRA exon 18 mutations, the overall response rate (ORR) was 84%, including 7% complete responses (CR) and 77% partial responses (PR).
 In patients harbouring PDGFRA D842V mutations, the ORR was 89% (8% CR, 82% PR).